matt11matthew/matt11matthew/README.md

 # Matthew E. – Freelance Software Engineer & Plugin Developer

 ## About
 I'm a full-time software engineer in the defense sector and a freelance developer with over 10 years of experience, specializing in Minecraft plugin development and backend systems.
 Since 2014, I’ve completed over **800** plugin commissions for clients around the world—delivering custom minigames, server systems, and backend tools.
 I focus on performance, clean architecture, and scalability.
+I am based out of the United States.

 ## Highlights
 - ✅ **800+ plugin commissions** completed since 2014